 Cost per lead can be used across all of your marketing content and strategy.
 It can also be broken down by channel and campaign so you have a better understanding of how individual aspects of your marketing work to drive new leads.

+The formula for cost per lead is simple.
 Just take your total marketing spend and divide it by the total number of new leads.
 This will give you your cost per lead (CPL).

 Remember, your marketing spend needs to include: